Why Pay to Volunteer Abroad?

 The Never-Ending Debate

 During high school, such volunteer activities may involve helping out at a local church.
 It is usually during the college years that students begin thinking about taking their assistance a step further and volunteering abroad.
-A simple Google search will turn up countless programs in far-away lands.
-But start to scroll down through the search results and a harsh reality appears: it is expensive to volunteer abroad.
+A simple web search will turn up countless programs in far-away lands.
+But start to scroll down through the search results and a harsh reality appears: it is often expensive to volunteer abroad.
 As students on a tight budget, we ask ourselves: why pay to volunteer?
 After all, we are the ones who will be helping those in need.

 This first thought, however, is misleading.
 Certainly, the volunteer will be helping out.
 But instead of reacting emotionally and immediately condemning the program in question, it is the responsibility of the student to look closer at the fees.
 What exactly would you be paying for?